Sky One: 1989–2021: Sky One

 A staple of Sky One prime time schedule in its early years were glossy American miniseries such as Roots, Shōgun, Masada, The Thorn Birds, North and South and Lonesome Dove, which aired mostly in two-hour installments each week Sundays to Tuesdays.
 As the format was beginning to fade in the United States, the miniseries were reduced to two nights in late 1992 and then rescheduled to Tuesdays and Wednesdays in early 1994 under its new title called Midweek Drama, before being dropped altogether shortly after that and reappearing only as special event programming.
 In 1993, Sky One finally replaced its long-running Sunday night drama 21 Jump Street with exclusive premiere of The Young Indiana Jones Chronicles and later Star Trek: Deep Space Nine.
 The Sunday night timeslot was ultimately given to new episodes of the hit teen soap Beverly Hills, 90210 which was later paired off with its spin-off Melrose Place.
 After many years in the clear on 1 September of that year, Sky One was encrypted as part of the new Sky Multichannels subscription package, and could no longer be viewed outside Britain and Ireland without exporting a box, or receiving it over cable (although it had already been encrypted for a while since its original launch and first went in the clear in around 1987).

+The start of 1995 saw Sky One begin 24-hour broadcasting and initially the overnight hours were filled by music videos.
+However by the end of the decade, overnight programming consisted of the same range of programmes broadcast at all other times of the day.

 On 1 October 1998, Sky One's digital feed launched with Sky Digital.
-Sky One was one of the four last remaining channels on the analogue platform when it was switched off at midnight, 27 September 2001.
+Sky One was one of the four last remaining channels on the analogue platform when it was switched off at midnight on 27 September 2001.
 In 2000, a dedicated feed of Sky One for Ireland was launched for most of this Irish feed's existence, the only difference between it and the United Kingdom feed has been differing commercials and programme promotions.
 In June 2003, the channel started broadcasting in 16:9 widescreen.
 However, all television commercials were broadcast in 4:3 until 21 November 2005, because they were played off the same servers for all Sky channels, many of which were not broadcast in widescreen.